CZ-NIC/mininterface/docs/Settings.md

-## UI Options
+## UI Settings

-The UI behaviour might be modified via an options object.
+The UI behaviour might be modified via an settings object.
 This can be passed to the [run][mininterface.run] function or defined through a config file.
-Options defined in the config file have bigger priority.
-Every interface has its own options object.
+Settings defined in the config file have bigger priority.
+Every interface has its own settings object.

 ## Config file special section
 In a YAML config file, use a special section 'mininterface' to set up the UI.
 For example, this stub will enforce your program to use the Tui interface.